What You’ll Learn 🌐

 Searching for the measurement unit

-Now you will see all available measurement units (names, MAC addresses, ...).
+You will now see all available measurement units (including names, MAC addresses, etc.).

 Principle of Dewesoft NET application module

-It is important to note that by default actual data is stored on the measurement units, even though it can be viewed from the clients.
-This is critical to protect yourself against data loss which might occur by the network going down or transmission being interrupted.
-Even if this happens, the data is safely stored on the measurement units.
-When the network connection is reestablished, it is possible to reconnect automatically.
+It is important to note that, by default, the actual data is stored on the measurement units, even though it can be viewed from the clients.
+This is critical for protecting against data loss that might occur if the network goes down or if transmission is interrupted.
+Even in such cases, the data remains safely stored on the measurement units.
+Once the network connection is reestablished, reconnection is possible automatically.

-the required computing power is too high for a single measurement unit (many channels sampled with a high sample rate),
+The required computing power is too high for a single measurement unit (e.g., many channels sampled at a high rate).

-the measurement unit is not accessible (dangerous measurements, test rig measurements, ...),
+The measurement unit is not physically accessible (e.g., hazardous environments, test rigs).

-data from measurement units shall be displayed on several client computers,
+Data from measurement units needs to be displayed on several client computers.

-Within Dewesoft NET the master client completely controls the slave measurement unit - when the master unit switches to the setup screen, also the slave unit switches to the setup screen.
+Within Dewesoft NET, the master client has full control over the slave measurement unit.
+For example, when the master client switches to the setup screen, the slave unit also automatically switches to the setup screen.

 How to set up a master client?

-In the case where your Dewesoft systems are all slave measurement units, you need one master client to control them.
-Let's assume that we are now sitting at this computer and have DewesoftX properly installed and ready.
+If your Dewesoft systems are all configured as slave measurement units, you need one master client to control them.
+Let’s assume you are working at this computer with DewesoftX properly installed and ready.
 Open the Settings menu.

-Now use the selector to assign this computer to be the Master client, as shown below:
+Next, use the selector to assign this computer as the Master client, as shown below:

 After confirming the Dewesoft NET setup, the following window will appear:

-Select the Connect button to connect with the measurement unit.
-After successfully connecting, the measurement unit will be seen as it is shown on the image 16.
+Select the Connect button to establish a connection with the measurement unit.
+Once successfully connected, the measurement unit will appear as shown in image 16.

-Note that the slave measurement unit called 192.168.10.2 was already found in our example.
-But if you have not already configured and connected to a measurement unit, just click the Add button and select one or more measurement units in order to add them to the system.
+Note that the slave measurement unit with the IP address 192.168.10.2 was already detected in our example.
+However, if you have not yet configured or connected to a measurement unit, simply click the Add button and select one or more measurement units to add them to the system.

-Now click OK to close this dialog and you will notice that the basic Dewesoft X screen has a new addition to the top bar a NET icon:
+Next, click OK to close the dialog.
+You will then notice a new addition to the top bar of the Dewesoft X screen—a NET icon:

-Click on the NET icon to show the connection screen.
-Clicking the Measure bandwidth button in the system will check network performance.
-In a 100 Mbit network, the transfer speed is about 10 MB/second while Gigabit LAN offers speeds close to 100 MB/second.
-Please note that the real bandwidth is also limited by system performance.
+Click the NET icon to open the connection screen.
+Selecting the Measure bandwidth button will check the network performance.
+On a 100 Mbit network, the transfer speed is approximately 10 MB/second, while a Gigabit LAN offers speeds close to 100 MB/second.
+Please note that the actual bandwidth may also be limited by system performance.

 How to set up up a slave client?

-If you want your unit to be set as a slave client, you must first enable remote connections.
+If you want your unit to be configured as a slave client, you must first enable remote connections.

-In the example below, the system sees many measurement units on the network, called MU1, MU2, MU3, etc.
+In the example below, the system detects several measurement units on the network, named MU1, MU2, MU3, and so on.

-Further setup can be done in Master Client Settings:
+Further setup can be done in the Master Client Settings:

-Store data on remote measurement units (checked by default, and highly recommended!)
+Store data on remote measurement units (enabled by default and highly recommended).

 How to setup the measurement and start measuring?

-In this section you will learn the procedures to control the acquisition from the client:
+In this section, you will learn the procedures for controlling data acquisition from the client:

 Creating a display on client

-Before you begin storing, you may want to set up the local display.
-In previous steps, you may have configured the display of one or more measurement units, but you probably want to see data here, too!
+Before you begin storing data, you may want to set up a local display.
+In earlier steps, you may have configured the display of one or more measurement units, but you will likely want to view the data on the client as well.

-You certainly know how to do this.
-Go to the Measure mode on the Master client and at the top of your own screen, you have the add Widget button here on the Client to create displays with any combination of channels from any and all measurement units.
+To do this, switch to Measure mode on the Master client.
+At the top of your screen, use the Add Widget button to create displays with any combination of channels from any measurement units.

-As mentioned previously, all measurement units must have a SYNC method in place in order to ensure these three things:
+As mentioned previously, all measurement units must have a SYNC method in place to ensure:

-ability to display channels from more than one measurement unit on the client
+The ability to display channels from more than one measurement unit on the client.

-ability to create math channels on the client with channels from more than one measurement unit
+The ability to create math channels on the client using channels from multiple measurement units.

-Note that the CHANNELS list is now showing channels with the "name" of the MU that they come from automatically.
-This is so that you know the source of every channel in an easy and convenient way.
+Note that the CHANNELS list now automatically shows channels with the “name” of the MU they originate from.
+This makes it easy and convenient to identify the source of each channel.

 In our example, the name of the MU is added in front of the transfer channels.

-The channels from each measurement unit will be shown this way automatically.
-This is the only thing that differs from setting up a screen in the standalone mode of Dewesoft X.
+The channels from each measurement unit will be displayed this way automatically.
+This is the only difference compared to setting up a screen in the standalone mode of Dewesoft X.

 Storing data on the measurement unit

-With the client and the measurement unit properly configured, we can now store data.
-Just click Store in the toolbar in the normal way.
+With the client and measurement unit properly configured, you can now store data.
+Simply click Store in the toolbar, just as you normally would.

 Transfer stored data to the client

-As soon as the storing is stopped, an important button appears automatically, called Transfer button:
+As soon as storing is stopped, an important button appears automatically: the Transfer button.

-Please click it, and the data file(s) from all measurement units that we just used will be downloaded to the client for you.
-A "transfer box" appears to show the progress and eventual completion of the download:
+Click this button, and the data file(s) from all measurement units used will be downloaded to the client.
+A transfer box will appear, showing the progress and final completion of the download.

-In this case, we only had one measurement unit, so only one file needed to be downloaded.
+In this case, we only had one measurement unit, so only a single file needed to be downloaded.

 NET menu options

-Click the NET menu option to see the list of options:
+Click the NET menu option to view the list of available options:

-Notice from the menu that you have several useful capabilities:
+From the menu, you will notice several useful capabilities:

 NET options | Description |